7 Things That Helped Me to Get Over a Broken Heart

 Be where you are today.
 Wherever that is, it’s okay.

-“Sex” doesn’t have to involve another person unless you want it to.
-In fact, masturbation can be a really important part of healing from sexual violence and trauma.
+Sex doesn’t have to involve another person unless you want it to.
+In fact, masturbation and other forms of self-touch – both sexual and non-sexual – can be a really important part of healing from sexual violence and reclaiming pleasure as a radical act of self-love after trauma.

 Masturbation and solo sex is something you do entirely for yourself.
 You don’t have to perform or worry about pleasing someone else.
 You don’t even need to involve your genitals at all, if you don’t want to.
+The only agenda is to touch yourself in the ways that feel good, and stop when you want to stop.

 Self-touch is a wonderful way to get to know ourselves, to be kind and loving and gentle with ourselves.
 Pay attention to your body and what feels good.
 Do you just want to run your hands over your skin for now?
 Perfect, do that.
 Does using a wand vibrator through your clothes help you access pleasure in a way that feels safe?
 Amazing.

-I hear a lot from survivors who are anxious to recover or “get over” their experiences because they want to be able to give their partner a certain kind of sex.
+Many survivors feel anxious to recover from or “get over” their experiences because they want to be able to give their partner sex (or certain kind of sex.)
 Sometimes this pressure comes from the partner.
-Other times, the partner is completely supportive and this pressure is internalised.
+Other times, the partner is completely supportive and this pressure is internal.

-Yes, it’s wonderful to be able to share awesome sex with your partner(s).
-But ultimately, it has to be for yourself first.
+Yes, it’s wonderful to be able to share awesome sex with your partner(s) if you want to.
+But ultimately, your sexuality is your own.
+Reclaiming pleasure after sexual assault has to be for yourself first.
 No-one has the right to access to your body.
 Not even if you’ve been married for fifty years.
-You can’t heal for somebody else, and you don’t owe your partner(s) a certain kind of recovery.

-Pleasure is many different things, and a healthy relationship with your sexuality means something different to everyone.
+Pleasure is personal and it can look countless different ways.
+A healthy relationship with your sexuality means something different to everyone.

-Abuse changes us.
+Because abuse, assault, violence?
+It changes us.
 It has a deep, profound, and lasting impact.
 I know that the things I’ve experienced will, in some ways, be with me forever.
-I’ll never go back to the way I was before – not completely.
+I’ll never go back to the way I was before.
+Not completely.

-But that’s okay.
+But I am starting, in some small ways, to be okay with that.
 Nothing stays the same forever, and every experience we have shapes and molds us.
-So no, I’ll never be the person I was before.
-But I can grow into someone else – informed by my experience, but not defined by it.
+So no, I’ll never be the person I might have been without those experiences.
+But I can grow into someone else.
+She might even be someone great.

 If you need crisis support after sexual violence, please contact RAINN in the USA and Rape Crisis in the UK.